 Second-hand uniform items can be purchased from the Lauriston Parents' Association Second Hand Uniform Shop.
 Opening times are advertised in the School's newsletter.

-Students in Years 10–12 will need to purchase their own laptop.
-It is highly recommended that laptops are purchased through the School.
-This ensures that that all required software is installed on the laptop.
-The laptop is also fully maintained through the schools IT Department
+All students in Years 6 – 12 (except for Howqua) are expected to own and use a MacBook.
+It is highly recommended that MacBooks are purchased through the School.
+This ensures that all required software is installed on the computer.
+The MacBook is also fully maintained through the School's IT Department.